 Bush Bursaries and Country Women's Association Scholarships

-The NSW Rural Doctors Network (RDN) Bush Bursaries and Country Women's Association (CWA) Scholarships provide selected medical and nursing students in NSW/ACT with $1,500 each to assist with costs associated with their studies.
-In return, students spend two weeks on a rural placement in country NSW during their university holidays.
+The NSW Rural Doctors Network (RDN) Bush Bursaries and Country Women's Association (CWA) Scholarships provide selected medical, midwifery and nursing students in NSW/ACT with $1,500 each to assist with costs associated with their studies.
+Recipients also spend two weeks on a rural placement in country NSW during their university holidays.
 The placement combines the enjoyable aspects of country life and rural medicine.

 The Bush Bursaries are funded by individual NSW rural Councils and Scholarships are funded by the Country Women's Association of NSW.
 They are administered by the NSW Rural Doctors Network (RDN).